saintUche/100m-200m-400m-sprint-correlation/README.md

 # libraries
 Selenium for webscraping.
-pandas for data reading and data maniuplation. matplot lib for plotting charts .
+pandas for data reading and data maniuplation. matplotlib for plotting charts.
+Seaborn for correlation matrix

 # Findings
 There seemed to almost always be a negative correlation between 100m personal bests and 400m personal bests.
 This was also the case for 200m and 400m.